Finite energy global well-posedness of the Yang-Mills equations on $\mathbb{R}^{1+3}$: An approach using the Yang-Mills heat flow: Short time estimates for (HPYM) in the caloric-temporal gauge: Proof of Theorem

-\begin{proof} [Proof of Theorem \ref{thm:dynEst}] Let $A_{\bfa}$ be a regular solution to the hyperbolic-parabolic Yang-Mills equation in the caloric-temporal gauge on $(-T_{0}, T_{0}) \times \bbR^{3} \times [0,1]$ such that $\bfF$ is regular and \eqref{eq:dynEst:hyp} is satisfied.
-For simplicity, we will consider the case in which $I_{0}$ is centered at $t=0$, i.e. $I_{0} = (-d/2, d/2)$ for $d > 0$ to be determined.
+\begin{proof} [Proof of Theorem \ref{thm:dynEst}] Let $A_{\bfa}$ be a regular solution to the hyperbolic-parabolic Yang-Mills equation in the caloric-temporal gauge on $(-T_{0}, T_{0}) \times \bbR^{3} \times [0,1]$ such that \eqref{eq:dynEst:hyp} is satisfied.
+For simplicity, we will consider the case when $I_{0}$ is centered at $t=0$, i.e., $I_{0} = (-d/2, d/2)$ for $d > 0$ to be determined.
 As we shall see, the proof only utilizes the hypotheses \eqref{eq:dynEst:hyp} on $I_{0}$; therefore, the same proof applies to other $I_{0} \subset (-T_{0}, T_{0})$ as well.

 We claim that

 for a large enough absolute constant $B$, to be determined later, provided that $\abs{I_{0}} = d$ is small enough.
 Note that Theorem \ref{thm:dynEst} then follows immediately from the claim, thanks to Part (1) of Lemma \ref{lem:ingr4dynEst}.